 You can see that I worked on a virtual copy.
 This means I duplicated my file so I would have the original in my Lightroom filmstrip in case I needed it.

 To create a virtual copy, go up to the Photo tab and choose ‘Create Virtual Copy’.
 You will see a duplicate of your image in the filmstrip.

 To save the file onto your computer, click on the File tab in the top left-hand of your screen and choose Export.

-A box will pop up where you input the information abut how you want to save the file.
+A box will pop up where you input the information about how you want to save the file.
 Decide which folder you want to save it in under the Export Location tab.

 For example, I saved all of the images I used for this post in a folder called “Expert Photography”.

 Decide which file settings you will use.
-If you are using your images for the web, you will choose JPEG with sRGB as your colour space.
-For sRGB, the typical resolution need only be 72 pixels for inch.
+If you are using your images for the web, you will choose JPEG with sRGB as your color space.
+For sRGB, the typical resolution needs only be 72 pixels per inch.